jvegar/parkealo/docs/MVP_ROADMAP.md

 - Integration with smart city infrastructure
 - Expansion to other sharing economy verticals

-This roadmap provides a comprehensive plan for building the ParkShare platform from MVP to market leadership, with clear phases, deliverables, and success metrics to guide development and measure progress."}
+This roadmap provides a comprehensive plan for building the Parkealo platform from MVP to market leadership, with clear phases, deliverables, and success metrics to guide development and measure progress."}